syrils/demo-gha-workflow/README.md

 - [Reusable actions](https://github.blog/changelog/2021-08-25-github-actions-reduce-duplication-with-action-composition) - This can be used to reduce some duplicate steps used across workflows.

 # Proposed solution
+* This is to solve for the problem described in issue https://github.com/anzx/fabric-statement-ingest/issues/919.
 * Keep the `artifacts.yaml` and `deploy-service.yaml` workflows as is - As mentioned above this is currently working for the default branch (main or master) and versys created rc tags.
 Refactor the Use `artifacts.yaml` to use the `push-image` and `flex-template` steps from the `composite-actions`(i.e. reuse actions).
 * Refactor the `deploy.yaml` workflow used for release tag push event to include the `push-image` and `flex-template` steps from the `composite-actions`.